-The hepatic segment of inferior vena cava (IVC) can be present or absent (so-called “interrupted IVC").
-The hepatic veins can be normal (join IVC just proximal to the IVC-atrial junction) or can connect independently to atria.
+The hepatic segment of inferior vena cava (IVC) can be present or absent (the so-called “interrupted IVC").
+The hepatic veins can be normal (ie, join the IVC just proximal to the IVC-atrial junction) or can connect independently to the atria.
 The coronary sinus can be normal, absent, or completely unroofed.
 The superior vena cava (SVC) can be normal (unilateral) or bilateral.
 Pulmonary veins can be partially anomalous or totally anomalous.
 Appendage morphology can be normal, inversus, right isomeric, or left isomeric.
-The common atrioventricular canal (CAVC) is usually significantly malaligned toward the morphologic right ventricle (RV) but can be malaligned toward the morphologic left ventricle (LV).
-The ventricles can be D-loop or L-loop (supero-inferior ventricles is rare).
+The common atrioventricular canal (CAVC) is usually significantly malaligned toward the morphologic right ventricle (RV), but it can be malaligned toward the morphologic left ventricle (LV).
+The ventricles can be D-loop or L-loop (superoinferior ventricles is rare).
 In the outflow tract, subpulmonary stenosis or atresia is usually noted, but subaortic stenosis can be observed.
 Double-outlet RV is most common, but tetralogy of Fallot can occur.
 Transposition of the great arteries can occur.

 Although the genetic underpinnings of left-right patterning of the embryonic brain and spinal cord have been studied extensively in some vertebrate systems, relatively little is known about this in humans so far.

-The worldwide incidence is reportedly 1 case per 10,000 births.
+The worldwide incidence of heterotaxy syndrome is reportedly 1 case per 10,000 births.
 This closely approximates the findings of the Baltimore-Washington Infant Study, in which the incidence of cardiac malformations associated with abnormal laterality was estimated at 1.44 cases per 10,000 live births.

-Age at presentation depends largely on the severity of the heart disease.
+The age at presentation is largely dependen on the severity of the heart disease.

 What would you like to print?